json-api-dotnet/JsonApiDotNetCore/docs/ext/openapi/index.md

 * `openapi:discriminator` - A string that MUST be identical to the `type` member in the containing [resource object](https://jsonapi.org/format/#document-resource-objects).

-Here's how an article (i.e. a resource of type "articles") might appear in a document:
+Here's how an article (a resource of type "articles") might appear in a document:

 ```json
 {